Deden199/aiassisten/docs/queues.md

 # Queue Workers

 The application offloads long-running work to the queue. `ProcessAiTask` and PPTX export jobs run asynchronously and require a Redis-backed queue.
+After running `php artisan aiassisten:install`, configure and start workers as described below.

 ## Redis